 Chikhali-Tarsod Highways Private Limited, ('the Company') is domiciled and incorporated in India.
 The Company is joint arrangement between Welspun Enterprises Limited and Corbello Trading Private Limited.
-The Company is engaged into infrastructure development on Hybrid Annuity model basis.
+The Company is engaged into infrastructure development of Four laning of Chikhali - Tarsod (Package- IIA) section of NH-6 from km.
+360.000 to km.
+422.700 in the State of Maharashtra to be executed on Hybrid Annuity pattern under NHDP Phase IV on Hybrid Annuity model basis.

-The financial statements of the Company are prepared for the year ended 1 April 2019 to 31 March 2020 and authorised for issue by the Board of Directors at their meeting held on 27 May 2020.
+The financial statements of the Company are prepared for the year ended 1 April 2020 to 31 March 2021 and authorised for issue by the Board of Directors at their meeting held on 14 June 2021.